 - Alternative Articles/Books: Librarians are happy to help locate other articles and e-books in the library collection or available for library/institution purchase.

 When using copyrighted materials in an online course, it is a good idea to follow these best practices to help prevent redistribution.
 Remember that you still need to obtain permission from the copyright holder or meet the fair use guidelines when using copyrighted materials in order to satisfy UI&U policy.

 - Limit access to the shortest time period possible.
-Use the start and end date display options in the CampusWeb handouts portlet.
+In Brightspace and CampusWeb this can be done using the start and end date display options.

 - Use legally obtained content that is directly related to what you are teaching

 - Educate your students about the importance of copyright and not redistributing copyrighted materials.

 - Include a copyright mark (©) and citation with copyrighted materials (use alt+control+c to insert a copyright mark)

 - Use small portions of a work (e.g. a book excerpt)

 - Do not disable DVD and CD DRM or other copyright protections

 - Use technology safeguards to prevent redistribution (i.e. streaming videos and watermarked or low-resolution images)